hartwigmedical/actin/molecular/README.md

 ```
 ## Molecular Datamodel

-The following general fields about a molecular experiment can be ingested per sample
+The following general fields about a molecular experiment can be populated per sample

 Field | Example Value | Details
 ---|---|---
 sampleId | ACTN01029999T | Unique identifier for the sample / biopsy.
 type | WGS | The type of molecular experiment done.
 Currently only 'WGS' is supported.
 date | 2022-01-14 | The date on which the molecular results were obtained (optional field).
 hasReliabilityQuality | 1 | Indicates whether the molecular results can be trusted or need to be interpreted with caution.

-The following data is used for matching against treatment eligibility criteria.
+The following data is used for matching against ACTIN's treatment eligibility criteria.
 Do note that ACTIN itself does not make assumptions about the exact definition of the terms below.
-These decisions are all up to the algorithm interpreting the molecular data and converting it to the standard datamodel.
+These decisions are all up to the algorithm interpreting the molecular data and converting this interpretation to the datamodel
+that is described here.

 Field | Example Value | Details
 ---|---|---
-mutations | BRAF V600E, EGFR exon 19 deletion | A list of gene-specific mutations found.
+mutations | BRAF V600E, EGFR exon 19 deletion | A list of gene-specific mutations.
-activatedGenes | KRAS, NRAS | A list of genes that are considered to be activated.
+activatedGenes | KRAS, NRAS | A list of genes considered to be activated.
-inactivatedGenes | TP53, RB1 | A list of genes that are considered to be inactivated (along with a boolean whether they have been deleted completely).
+inactivatedGenes | TP53, RB1 | A list of genes considered to be inactivated (along with a boolean whether they have been deleted completely).
-amplifiedGenes | MYC | A list of genes that are considered to be amplified.
+amplifiedGenes | MYC | A list of genes considered to be amplified.
 wildtypeGenes | BRAF | A list of genes considered to be wildtype.
-fusions | EML4-ALK | A list of fusion genes found.
+fusions | EML4-ALK | A list of genes considered to be fused together.
-isMicrosatelliteUnstable | 0 | If true, sample is considered microsatellite unstable
+isMicrosatelliteUnstable | 0 | If 1, sample is considered microsatellite unstable
-isHomologousRepairDeficient | 0 | If true, sample is considered homologous repair deficient.
+isHomologousRepairDeficient | 0 | If 1, sample is considered homologous repair deficient.
 tumorMutationalBurden | 14.2 | Number of mutations in the genome per Mb.
 tumorMutationalLoad | 115 | Number of missense mutations across the genome.

-The following data is not used in actual trial mapping but can be used to provide additional context in the ACTIN report with respect to
+The following data is not used in ACTIN's treatment matching but can be used to provide additional context in the ACTIN report.
-molecular findings.
-Along with evidence against the internal ACTIN treatment database, users can annotate with additional trial and general
+Along with evidence matched against the ACTIN treatment database, the datamodel can hold additional trial and general evidence from
-evidence sources.
+external sources.

 Field | Example Value | Details
 ---|---|---